tremor-rs/tremor-www/versioned_docs/version-0.12/reference/stdlib/cncf/otel/trace/spankind.md

 > Indicates that the span represents an internal operation within an application,
 > as opposed to an operation happening at the boundaries.
 Default value.

+### server

+*type*: U64

+> Indicates that the span covers server-side handling of an RPC or other
+> remote network request.

 ### consumer